Trajan's First Dacian War

-The First Roman–Dacian War took place from 101 to 102.
+Trajan's First Dacian War took place from 101 to 102.

 The Kingdom of Dacia, under King Decebalus, had become a threat to the Roman Empire, and defeated several of Rome's armies during Domitian's reign (81–96).
-The Emperor Trajan was set on ridding this threat to Rome's power and in 101 set out determined to defeat Dacia.
-After a year of heavy fighting, King Decebalus came to terms and accepted an unfavourable peace.
-When he broke these terms in 105, the Second Dacian War began.
+Despite the peace treaty established after Domitian's Dacian War, Trajan was set on ridding their new threat to Rome's power and in 101 set out determined to defeat Dacia.
+After a year of heavy fighting, King Decebalus came to terms and accepted peace.

+Preparation

+Trajan spent the winter of 98 and the following year with the army in Moesia where he worked out careful plans.
+Some actions may have been: